neurodevs/node-lsl/README.md

 ## Usage

 LSL is often used to stream EEG data over a network.
-For example, see below for how to instantiate an LSL outlet for the [Muse S 2nd generation](https://choosemuse.com/products/muse-s-gen-2) headband.
-You'll still need to separately pull data from the Muse and call `pushSample` accordingly.
+For example, to instantiate an LSL outlet for the [Muse S 2nd generation](https://choosemuse.com/products/muse-s-gen-2) headband:

 ```typescript
 import { LslOutletImpl } from '@neurodevs/node-lsl'